SIslamMun/claude-code-4-science/README.md

 - Your existing workflows

 ### What Gets Enhanced

+Warpio transforms Claude Code into a powerful scientific computing platform by adding:

-- **Scientific Domain Knowledge**: Deep expertise in HPC, data formats, research workflows
+- **🧠 Scientific Intelligence**: Deep expertise in HPC, data formats, and research workflows that goes beyond general programming knowledge
-- **Multi-Expert Orchestration**: Parallel AI agents working together on complex tasks
+- **👥 Multi-Expert Orchestration**: 5 specialized AI agents that work independently or collaborate on complex multi-domain tasks
-- **Specialized Tools**: 14+ MCPs for scientific computing (HDF5, SLURM, MPI, etc.)
+- **🔧 Specialized Scientific Tools**: 14+ purpose-built MCP tools for data formats (HDF5, ADIOS, Parquet), HPC (SLURM, Darshan), and analysis
-- **Local AI Integration**: Privacy-preserving delegation to your local models
+- **🏠 Local AI Integration**: Privacy-preserving delegation to your local models (LM Studio, Ollama) for sensitive data processing
-- **Intelligent Task Detection**: Automatic activation of relevant expertise
+- **🎯 Intelligent Task Detection**: Automatic activation of relevant expertise based on your queries - no need to manually specify which expert to use
+- **📊 Advanced Workflows**: End-to-end scientific computing pipeline support with automated orchestration
+- **⚡ Performance Optimization**: Built-in knowledge of HPC best practices, data formats, and computational patterns
+- **🔒 Research Privacy**: Secure handling of sensitive research data with local AI processing when needed

 ## ⚡ Quick Start